-students can the workings of different human rights protection mechanisms at the UN and regional level and how they are engaged for the protection of human rights
+students can articulate and explain the different workings of different human rights protection mechanisms at the UN and regional level

 Mode of instruction